Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Quantum kernel policies

-Below we present a few variants of Representer PQCs.
-Based on the distinction between Raw-PQCs and Softmax-PQCs, they vary in their applicability, in terms of coherent computation within a numerical gradient optimisation versus the need for estimating of the policy and the log-policy gradient within an analytical gradient optimisation (see e.g. Appendix B of Jerbi et al. \cite{Jerbi2021} and \cite{Sequeira2023a}).
+Below we present a few policy formulations based on Representer PQCs, the properties of which are summarised in Table~\ref{tab: QKPs}.
+Based on the distinction between Raw-PQCs (Definition~\ref{def: raw-pqc}) and Softmax-PQCs (Definition~\ref{def: softmax-pqc}), they vary in their applicability, in terms of coherent computation within a numerical gradient optimisation versus the need for estimating of the policy and the log-policy gradient within an analytical gradient optimisation (see e.g. Appendix B of \cite{Jerbi2021}; \cite{Sequeira2023a}).